Animal Care and Use (Policy 5070)

 The use of vertebrate animals in research and academic activities is critical to Boise State University’s research enterprise.
 Therefore, the University is committed to the ethical use and humane care of animals and following the guidance, rules, and regulations set forth by the National Institutes of Health (NIH) and United States Department of Agriculture (USDA) and other applicable agencies regarding their use and care.

 3. Responsibilities and Procedures

-b.
-The President of Boise State has appointed the Vice President for Research and Economic Development as the Institutional Official (IO,) to meet its obligations for state, federal and university laws and regulations involving research, laboratory and instruction of animal care and use.
-As mandated by the Animal Welfare Act, the University has established an Institutional Animal Care and Use Committee (IACUC), which is appointed by the IO, to assess and review the University’s animal program, facilities, and procedures.
-The IACUC also been charged with the responsibility to update and change procedures as deemed necessary to meet federal, state and University regulations and guidelines.
-The IO appoints the IACUC members annually to ensure appropriate composition and representation, according to federal guidelines.
-The administrative unit that oversees the day to day functions of the Animal Care and Use Program is the Office of Research Compliance.
+The President of Boise State University has appointed the Vice President for Research and Economic Development as the Institutional Official (IO) to meet its obligations for laws and regulations involving research and academic activities for vertebrate animal care and use.
+The university has established an Institutional Animal Care and Use Committee (IACUC) to assess and review the university’s animal program, facilities, and procedures.
+The IO has delegated certain responsibilities to the IACUC to ensure compliance with these requirements and to the Office of Research Compliance for support and oversight of the IACUC.
+The IO appoints the IACUC members annually to ensure appropriate composition and representation, according to federal guidelines and committee effectiveness.

 The IACUC has the following authority and responsibilities: